Sexual abuse in children - what to know

 Know that providers, teachers, and child care workers are required by law to report sexual abuse.
 If abuse is suspected, child protection agencies and the police will investigate.
 The child must be protected from abuse.
 The child may be placed with a non-abusing parent, another relative, or in a foster home.

-Carrasco MM, Wolford JE.
-Child abuse and neglect.
-In: Zitelli, BJ, McIntire SC, Nowalk AJ, eds.
-Zitelli and Davis' Atlas of Pediatric Diagnosis.
-7th ed.
-Philadelphia, PA: Elsevier Saunders; 2018:chap 6.
+Carrasco MM, Wolford JE, Eichman AL. Child abuse and neglect.
+In: Zitelli BJ, McIntire SC, Nowalk AJ, Garrison J, eds.
+Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 6.

 Marcdante KJ, Kliegman RM.
 Child abuse and neglect.
 In: Marcdante KJ, Kliegman RM, eds.
 Nelson Essentials of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2019:chap 22.